Rahul21388/Hangman/README.md

 Correct!
 ```

-Enjoy the game, and feel free to customize the word list or ASCII art! 🎉
+---

+Enjoy playing Hangman — now in both terminal and GUI style! 🎉
+Feel free to fork and enhance with word categories, themes, or difficulty settings.